Skip to content

 Localtonians wishes a Happy Birthday to Lexington native Dermontti Farra Dawson, born in 1965.

-June 17, 1972, President R. Nixon had his peeps bug the Democratic National Headquarters in the Watergate Hotel.
+On June 17, 1972, President R. Nixon had his peeps bug the Democratic National Headquarters in the Watergate Hotel.
+He then won reelection and later resigned from the office.

 June 17, 1990, over 1,700 people filed through the Capitol Rotunda to pay their final respects to Happy Chandler.
 Happy wore a grey suit and his customary Kentucky Wildcat tie.

 June 17, 1991, the Zachary Taylor National Cemetery made national news when they exhumed Zachary Taylor’s remains to determine if poisoning caused his death and not an intestinal ailment as previously thought.
 A historian requested the exhumation.
-According to one theory, Zachary Taylor died suddenly by poison in 1850 because his political opponents knew Taylor wanted lands taken from Mexico in the U.S.-Mexican War to be free states.
+According to one theory, Zachary Taylor died suddenly by poison in 1850 because his political opponents related to the U.S.-Mexican War.

-June 17, 2004, Constable Steven Lloyd Hutchinson, Grayson County Constable’s Office, was struck and killed by a vehicle while attempting to apprehend a juvenile suspect at 2348 hours.
+June 17, 2004, Constable Steven Lloyd Hutchinson, Grayson County Constable’s Office, died when a vehicle struck him while attempting to apprehend a juvenile suspect at 2348 hours.

-June 17, 2009, Robert Marsh from Erlanger caught a state record Grass Carp that weighed 58 lbs., 8 ozs.
-The record came from Forest Lawn Lake in Kenton County.
+June 17, 2009, Robert Marsh from Erlanger caught a state record Grass Carp that weighed 58.50 pounds.
+The record fish came from Forest Lawn Lake in Kenton County.

 June 17, 2017, Venus Ramey Murphy passed away.